laestrada/laestrada.github.io/_recipes/tea-eggs.md

 * 4-5 cups water (enough so all eggs are submerged)

 ### Spices
-* Chinese spice braising {packet}(https://thewoksoflife.com/chinese-spice-braising-packets/), OR
+* Chinese spice braising packet, OR
 * 3 star anise
 * 1 cinnamon stick
 * 2 bay leaves